rewardenv/reward/docs/environments/types.md

 * Laravel
 * Symfony
 * Shopware
-* Wordpress
+* WordPress
 * Generic PHP
 * Local

   These types are passed to `env-init` when configuring a project for local development for the first time.
   This list of environment types can also be seen by running `reward env-init --help` on your command line.
-  The `docker-compose` configuration used to assemble each environment type can be found in the [templates directory](https://github.com/itgcloud/reward/tree/main/templates) on Github.
+  The `docker-compose` configuration used to assemble each environment type can be found in the [templates directory](https://github.com/itgcloud/reward/tree/main/templates) on GitHub.

 #### Magento 1